bentalha-khadija/ML_project_yoobic/README.md

 # 📊 ML Project Yoobic - Store Sales Prediction

-Application web de prédiction des ventes de magasins utilisant Machine Learning et une interface interactive moderne.
+Web application for store sales prediction using Machine Learning with a modern interactive interface.

-## 🎯 Objectif
+## 🎯 Objective

-Prédire les ventes de magasins en utilisant des modèles LightGBM avec clustering et une interface web interactive Dash.
+Predict store sales using LightGBM models with clustering and an interactive Dash web interface.

 ## 🛠️ Technologies